So, you’re trying to learn about the different types of protein powder?

 Many whey protein products also mix together these different products.
 They do this both for nutritional reasons (bioavailability and macronutrient composition) and for commercial reasons (price point).

-For now, just know that both whey isolate or whey hydrolysate are excellent choices to chug post workout.
+When comparing different types of protein powder, just know that both whey isolate or whey hydrolysate are excellent choices to chug post workout.

-The Different Types of Milk-Based Protein Powders
+Comparison of Milk-Based Protein Powders

 - Casein – This is a very slow-digesting milk-derived protein that absorbs over a period of up to six hours, depending on what you eat with it, the digestive environment, and your genetics.